AlpacaInTheNight/PromptsBrowser/README.md

 Some existing collections:

 1. [prompts_portrait](https://github.com/AlpacaInTheNight/prompts_portrait) - A proof of concept collection for generating character portraits.
 Comes with tags and categories tagged in.
-Previews are generated with Anything V4.5 model.